I know how it feels to bear with a canker sore. You can’t enjoy the food. Can’t talk freely in public. Its irritating! Right?

 - Anesthetic creams provide a soothing effect.
 These creams come with benzocaine solutions which give numbness to the mucosa like Orajel canker cream.

 - Steroid creams for local application

 - Canker covers aid in forming a protective coat around the ulcer.
-They isolate ulcer from other irritants and help in fast healing.
+They isolate ulcers from other irritants and help in fast healing.
 E.g. Dentek canker cover

 Remember!
 Always use medication only after a dental consultation.
 I have seen people self-diagnosing cold sores like canker sores.
 It could worsen the condition.

 Oral ulcers occur due to a variety of reasons.
-Identifying the exact cause for an ulcer is done only by professionals.
+Identifying the exact cause of an ulcer is done only by professionals.